-Short/Mid Range Major Projects
+Short/Mid Range Projects

-Newmarket station just outside of the study area on Massachusetts Avenue (see map & graphic below) is scheduled to be completed and open in December 2012.
-One of four new stations that are being built on the MBTA's Fairmount commuter rail line, this station will provide additional transit connectivity to Dorchester, Mattapan and Hyde Park.
-The longer term vision by the City is for this line to operate with higher levels of service that would be comparable to the rest of the heavy T rail lines (i.e. Orange, Red, Blue).
-This plan acknowledges that the current connectivity of existing buses is adequate for the near term, but hopes that as station utilization increases, that the MBTA will add additional and more frequent bus service as ridership demand warrants.
+Newmarket station, just outside of the Study Area on Massachusetts Avenue (see graphic to the right), is scheduled to be completed and open in December 2012.
+As one of four new stations that are being built on the MBTA's Fairmount Commuter Rail line, this station will provide additional transit connectivity to Dorchester, Mattapan and Hyde Park.
+The longer term vision by the City is for this line to operate with higher levels of service that would be comparable to the rest of the heavy MBTA rail lines (i.e., Orange, Red and Blue Lines).
+This plan acknowledges that the current connectivity of existing buses is adequate for the near term, but hopes that as station utilization and ridership demand increase, the MBTA will add additional and more frequent bus service.

-The existing bus routes servicing the area provide local connectivity, connections to the Red, Orange and Green Lines, and connections to surrounding neighborhoods such as Back Bay, The Fenway, Roxbury and Dorchester (see above transit map).
-Most of this service however is limited to the Medical Center area and aside from the Silver Line there is a lack of interconnectivity within the study area.
-A few potential bus routing modifications are recommended below, all of which were well received by the Advisory Group.
+The existing bus routes servicing the area provide local connectivity, connections to the Red, Orange and Green Lines, and connections to surrounding neighborhoods, such as Back Bay, The Fenway, Roxbury and Dorchester (see map on p.
+89).
+Most of this service, however, is limited to the Medical Center area and aside from the Silver Line there is an overall lack of interconnectivity within the Study Area.
+A few potential bus routing modifications are recommended on the following page, all of which were well-received by the Advisory Group.
 The MBTA's initial response was receptive, however additional work with them is necessary to advance these changes.

-Short/Mid Range Major Project: Newmarket Station
+Short/Mid Range Project: Newmarket Station